-Plans are offered on monthly or 12-month contracts, and you can upgrade to NBN 50, NBN 100 or even NBN 250 speeds where available.
-To set up Fetch you’ll pay a $55 activation fee, plus $15 postage and handling.
+Plans are offered month-to-month, and you can upgrade to NBN 50, NBN 100 or even NBN 250 speeds where available.
+To set up Fetch you’ll pay a $60 activation fee plus any extra costs for channel packs or Fetch box upgrades (although a Fetch Mighty box can be purchased for a one-off $180 fee).
 For one of the more straightforward approaches to Fetch + internet, iPrimus stands out among the providers.

 Optus Bundles with Fetch

 Optus may be one of the first ISPs you associate with Fetch TV, as in the early days Optus was one of the early adopters of bundling Fetch TV with a broadband plan.

 Broadband and Fetch bundles start at just $85 per month, and include a Fetch Mini and Optus Sport, although you can also get a Fetch Mighty and one channel pack (normally $6 each month) through a more expensive plan.
 You can get an NBN 50 or an NBN 100 plan alongside your chosen Fetch device, with NBN 100 plans costing $20 extra per month.